Metal detectors

 when

-he wrote out four deceptively simple mathematical formulae (now known
+he wrote out four deceptively simple mathematical formulas (now known

 as Maxwell's equations).
 One of them says that whenever there's